pidemu/pidemu/README.md

 I'm a student at Georgia State University in the J. Mack Robinson College of Business pursuing a business degree in Computer Information Systems.
 I'm dedicated in understanding the Cybersecurity, Application Development and the tech industry.
-I'mvery passionate in learning and adapting to new environments.
+I'm very passionate in learning and adapting to new environments.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=pidemu&label=Profile%20views&color=0e75b6&style=flat" alt="pidemu" /> </p>